schwarmau/study-guide/src/data_stores/data_stores.md

 ### Cross Join (A.K.A.
 Cartesian Join)
 **Common Syntax**: `SELECT Employee.Name, Department.Name FROM Employees AS Employee CROSS JOIN Departments AS Department` **Effect**: Produces the cartesian product of the two tables.
 A new row will be created for every combination of rows between the two tables.

+## Deciding What To Use
+So the lingering question is, "When do I use NoSQL, and when do I use SQL?"
+Well, in general, NoSQL is simply more flexible, and can be used in pretty much any situation.
+Most of the benefits of SQL are things that can be emulated for NoSQL within the calling code, but that does add complexity.
+Additionally, in the modern development environment, you can use different databases for different tasks, so keep that in mind.

+Here are some things to look for that might indicate SQL being better for your use case:
+- You need to accommodate a wide array of complex queries that combine results across different subdomains in your application (e.g. for generating reports).
+- You need to ensure ACID compliance (e.g. for financial applications).
+- You don't anticipate a lot of changes or growth.

+You might instead look into using NoSQL in the following cases:
+- You have budget restrictions (SQL is more expensive to scale).
+- The data structures being managed are volatile/variable.
+- You plan to analyze large amounts of data, but don't need to manipulate/write data in such quantities.

+Other, more specific use cases for NoSQL include:
+- Event capture and processing.
+- Storing data for intelligence engines to use.